 My favourite thing was the hype and excitement of having two weeks of international polo against international teams that I didn't know much about.
 I was fortunate enough that I also played for many teams over the years when Tauranga didn't have teams, so I managed to play under different coaches and with different teams.
 I made lots of mates and got to spend my school holidays hanging with family and friends in Auckland and playing polo which was perfect for me!

 I think something that NZ kids are unaware of is the input and work behind the scenes to make tournaments such as Pan Pacs work and for us to be able to play against such competitive international teams at such a young age is amazing and it's a great introduction to international level water polo.
+Check out this video of Joe from way back in 2009, playing for Tauranga at the West Wave Aquatic Centre.

 With two weeks left to go, we are very pleased to release the draw for the 14th Pan Pacific Youth Water Polo Festival to be held in Auckland, New Zealand, from July 9th - 19th, 2016!